-An annual and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Shares") of Alvopetro Energy Ltd. ("Alvopetro" or the "Corporation") will be held on Wednesday June 22, 2022 at 9:30 a.m.
-(Calgary time) virtually at URL: https://virtual-meetings.tsxtrust.com/1364, Meeting ID: 1364 and Password: alvopetro2022 (case sensitive) to:
+An annual and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Shares") of Alvopetro Energy Ltd. ("Alvopetro" or the "Corporation") will be held on Wednesday June 21, 2023 at 9:30 a.m.
+(Calgary time) at the Penn West Plaza Conference Centre, Suite 211, 207 9th Avenue S.W., Calgary Alberta to:

-- receive and consider the Corporation's financial statements for the year ended December 31, 2021, together with the report of the auditors thereon; - (2) elect the directors of the Corporation for the ensuing year; - (3) appoint the auditors of the Corporation and authorize the directors to fix their remuneration; - (4) approve the new share-based compensation plan of the Corporation, in the form as more particularly described in the accompanying management information circular (the "Information Circular"); and - (5) transact such other business as may properly be brought before the Meeting or any adjournment thereof.
+- receive and consider the Corporation's financial statements for the year ended December 31, 2022, together with the report of the auditors thereon; - (2) elect the directors of the Corporation for the ensuing year; - (3) appoint the auditors of the Corporation and authorize the directors to fix their remuneration; - re-approve the omnibus incentive plan of the Corporation, in the form as more particularly described in the accompanying management information circular (the "Information Circular"); and - (5) transact such other business as may properly be brought before the Meeting or any adjournment thereof.